The pictures above are of the engine compartment. This engine was not born with the corvette.

 The Brightwood Car House, at 5929 Georgia Avenue NW, was built in 1909 as a car barn and electric generation substation to replace a 'car stable' that burned down on January 16, 1898.
 It was designed by the engineer W.B.
 Upton who also designed the Eckington car barn.
 In 1955 PEPCO sold the car barn, and it ceased operation as a streetcar facility.
 It became the showroom and service center for Hicks Chevrolet which modified the facade.
 In 1976 the dealership was sold and became Curtis Chevrolet.
 Curtis Chevrolet closed on November 30, 2007, and was sold to Foulger-Pratt for redevelopment.
 Though the D.C.
 Historical Preservation Society asked Foulger-Pratt to reuse, not destroy, the car house, in 2010, Walmart announced that they planned to raze the car barn and build a store on the site, to open in 2012.
 Plans by Walmart to bring the entire structure down were approved and demolition began on September 6, 2011.
 Demolition was shortly thereafter halted for a historical preservation review, but historic designation was denied and the entire structure came down in March 2012.
 The Walmart opened on December 2, 2013.
 The new structure included bricks and trusses from the original car barn, which is all that remains of it. https://en.wikipedia.org/wiki/Streetcars_in_Washington,_D.C.

-If you are the owner of either one of the Chevrolet Classic's below then please email me.
-I would be interested in acquiring the cars if they happen to be for sale.
-If not, I'd like to pass along to you some documents, stories, pictures, etc.about these cars that you might be interested in.
+If you are the owner of one of the Chevrolet Classic's below then please EMAIL me.
+I'd like to pass along to you some copies of documents, stories, pictures, etc.about these cars that you might be interested in.
 The cars played an important role in my life and slipped away decades ago.
 I miss them dearly and do hope that they have found a nice home.

 1967 Chevrolet Camaro VIN 123377N141656 = Last seen with: 6cyl, no power anything, 3 speed.